Mema5/katacoda-scenarios/radamsa/step5_conclu.md

 If there was only one message to remember it would be this one.
 To make fuzz testing with Radamsa, you need two things:

 1. **An input to be fuzzed.** It can be any input in your program: a simple integer or a network request as in this tutorial but also an mp3 or an xml file, a regular expression, an image...
 From this valid input, Radamsa will generate random mutations.
 2. **An undesired behavior to monitor.** You need to know what you don't want to happen, whether it is a crash, an infinite loop, an unhandled exception or an access to protected resources.
-Then you have to figure out yourself how to catch and report it.
+For most fuzzing campaigns, a sanitizer is used in addition to help detecting errors (like Google [AddressSanitizer](https://github.com/google/sanitizers)).

 ## Links
 Here are some links that we took inspiration from for this tutorial.
 We invite you to check them if you want more information.